Bharath1915/Buy-and-sell-portal/README.md

 # Buy-and-sell-portal
-A part of BTech Minor Project, here the people can sell their products and customers can buy them through website.
+Web development project, in this project we provide interface for people to sell their products and customers can buy them through website.